What Is Nubuck?

 Nubuck is like Suede but is from the top grain rather than the split areas where Suede is mainly from.

-Nubuck has to be dyed heavily to cover up the sanding marks and to give it some colour.
+This type of leather has to be dyed heavily with aniline dyes to cover up the sanding marks and to give it some colour.

 Nubuck scratches easily and when water is dropped on it this will darken the areas but will dry back out again naturally.
-Juice, drink and alcohol will stain the Nubuck and will not dry out so they disappear and a stain will be left on the Nubuck.
+Juice, drink and alcohol will stain this type of leather and will not dry out so they disappear and a stain will be left on the leather.

-Below are close up pictures showing you how Nubuck and Suede look when side by side.
+Below are close up pictures showing you how these two leathers look different when side by side.

 Suede Close Up Nubuck Close Up

 Cleaning and care with both Nubuck and Suede are very similar, when cleaning always clean seam to seam ensuring the full item is covered in the natural water based cleaning solution.
-Rubbers and erasers along with a Nubuck and Suede brush can be used.
+Rubbers and erasers along with a specialist brush can be used.

 Areas that are affected with heavy grease stains like around cuffs of jackets can be sanded with a Nubuck or Suede sanding block to allow the cleaning solutions to get deep into the nap pile to lift out dirt and grime.